Post-Ofsted action plan: governors' role

 2. School leaders will draft the action plan

-It can be a stressful time for all involved, especially if the feedback is disappointing.
-Be sure to consider staff and headteacher wellbeing when challenging the action plan and in subsequent monitoring visits.
+This applies especially if the feedback is disappointing.
+Be sure to consider staff wellbeing and headteacher wellbeing when challenging the action plan and in subsequent monitoring visits.